 UNC graduate student charged with killing faculty advisor makes first court appearance

-The UNC-Chapel Hill graduate student accused of killing a faculty member yesterday made his first appearance in court this afternoon.
+The UNC-Chapel Hill graduate student accused of killing a faculty member on Monday made his first appearance at the Orange County Courthouse in Hillsborough on Tuesday afternoon.

 Authorities on Tuesday said Qi walked into a classroom building Monday afternoon, shot Yan and then left.
 The details shed light on an attack that led to a campuswide lockdown as police searched for the gunman.